edudzikorku/financial-planner/README.md

 ## Financial Planner

 ### Overview
 The Financial Planner is a Python-based program designed to facilitate effective management of personal finances.
 It provides a simple and user-friendly interface to input income data, calculate total monthly income, and export data for further analysis.
-The program utilizes a PostgreSQL database for robust data storage and retrieval and includes a JSON file for additional data persistence.
+The program utilises a PostgreSQL database for robust data storage and retrieval and includes a JSON file for additional data persistence.

 ### Features
 * Income Data Entry: <br />